npavkovic/tech-deep-dives/guides/apache-kafka-a-comprehensive-technical-explainer.md

----
+---json
-layout: guide.njk
+{
-title: "Apache Kafka: A Comprehensive Technical Explainer"
+  "layout": "guide.njk",
-date: 2025-11-21
+  "title": "Apache Kafka: A Comprehensive Technical Explainer", "date": "2025-11-21",
-description: "Think of it less as a traditional message queue and more as a **permanent record keeper** that's obsessed with throughput.
-Instead of deleting messages after consumption, Kafka keeps them for a configurable period, allowing multiple consumers to read the same data independently at their own pace."
+  "description": "Think of it less as a traditional message queue and more as a **permanent record keeper** that's obsessed with throughput.
+Instead of deleting messages after consumption, Kafka keeps them for a configurable period, allowing multiple consumers to read the same data independently at their own pace.", "templateEngineOverride": "md"
-templateEngineOverride: md
+}
 ---

 # Apache Kafka: A Comprehensive Technical Explainer